openpipekit/fido/README.md

 This repositry contains a set up wizard, documentation, and other tools for configuring a Raspberry Pi to send temperature alerts via text message.

 ## Quickstart: Run the wizard
-Already have your Raspberry Pi plugged in and booted up?
+Already have your Raspberry Pi plugged in and booted up in the GUI?
 Run the Fido Wifi Wizard by opening a terminal and copy/pasting this command in.

 ```
 curl https://openpipekit.github.io/fido/install.sh | bash